 How Do You Treat Percocet Addiction?

-Medications like buprenorphine or methadone are used to reduce cravings and ease the transition off Percocet.
+Medication-Assisted Treatment plays a crucial role in managing Percocet addiction.
+Medications like buprenorphine, methadone, and naltrexone are used to reduce cravings and ease the transition off Percocet.
 These medications act on the brain’s opioid receptors, mitigating withdrawal symptoms and helping individuals focus on other aspects of treatment.

 How to Manage Withdrawal Symptoms and Strategies?